Heatwaves in southwestern US deserts leave songbirds at risk

 Blair Wolf, a professor of biology at the University of New Mexico, examined the heat resistance for each of the five species and found that birds are vulnerable to heat stress for two reasons.
 Firstly, birds cannot evaporate enough water to stay refreshed, so they become overheated and perish from heat exhaustion.
 Secondly, the excessive amounts of evaporative water depletion needed to stay cool drains their body water pools to life-threatening quantities, causing them to die of dehydration.

 Co-author Alexander Gerson, an assistant professor of biology at the University of Massachusetts Amherst, further explained that a songbird’s rate of water loss increases at about 40 degrees Celsius, or 104 degrees Fahrenheit.
 Most animals can only withstand water depletion that triggers a 15 or 20 percent loss of body mass before they die.
 Gerson clarified that an animal who encounters peak temperatures on a scorching summer day with no water will not live long.

-Researchers utilized hourly geospatial temperature maps and mechanistically informed models created by North American Land Data Assimilation System, a land surface modeling effort that NASA maintains along with other
+Researchers utilized hourly geospatial temperature maps and mechanistically informed models created by North American Land Data Assimilation System, a land surface modeling effort that NASA maintains along with other organizations.

 They used physiological statistics to analyze how amounts of evaporative water loss in reaction to high temperatures were different among five species with varying body masses.
 They further sought to see how frequently the temperature differs and how climate change affects die-offs.
 Using this information, researchers were able to pinpoint the impact of current and future heatwaves on fatal dehydration perils for songbirds and how fast dehydration can happen in each species.